-Nelson Hayward is running for senate as a man tough on crime.
-His campaign manager, Harry Stone, demands the candidate dump his mistress.
-He backs up the demand with threats to expose the politician's shady past.
-But Stone approves of Hayward's publicity-minded lie that anonymous killers are threatening the politician's life, little guessing that Hayward will murder him and blame it on these invented assailants.
-Hayward sets up a tricky alibi for himself that includes a surprise birthday party for his wife.
-No one guesses the truth except that annoying Italian American cop in the rumpled raincoat - the redoubtable Lt.
+Nelson Hayward is running for the senate as a man tough on crime.
+His dictatorial campaign manager, Harry Stone, orders the candidate dump his mistress, backing up his demand with threats to expose the politician's shady past.
+Stone little guesses that his own publicity-minded lie about anonymous killers threatening the politician's life will lead Hayward to murder him and blame it on the invented assailants.
+Hayward sets up a tricky alibi for himself around a surprise birthday party for his wife.
+No one suspects the clever deception except that annoyingly observant Italian-American cop in the rumpled raincoat - the redoubtable Lt.
 Columbo.
-Written by

 Did You Know?

 Robert Karnes, who plays Sergeant Vernon in this episode, plays Sergeant Grover in the Season 2 episode "The Greenhouse Jungle".
 See more

 Haywood puts the gun in the briefcase and turns the tumblers to lock it, but later he takes the briefcase out of the safe and the briefcase is not locked.
 See more

 Someone is trying to kill me.
 Now, that is a fact, isn't it?
 I don't know what the police are up to.
 Harry was killed driving my car in my clothes and in my garage.
 Do I have to get gunned down in the streets before anybody believes it?

 (from the opera "Rigoletto")

 Composed by Giuseppe Verdi See more